akane0915/anagrams-and-antigrams/README.md

 # _Anagrams and Antigrams_

 #### _A web application to allow users to input two strings and determine if the words are anagrams, antigrams, or palidromes.
+This application is currently deployed via Heroku and viewable at https://damp-bayou-63524.herokuapp.com/.
 April 21, 2017_

 #### By _**Asia Kane**_